iitd-plos/iitd-plos.github.io/col100/practice/practice.md

 ```

 <!-- added by paras -->
-3. **Analyze the program**: In this question, you have to analyze the given piece of code at mutiple level.
+3. **Analyze the program**: In these questions, one need to analyze the given piece of code at multiple levels.

 **3.1** Is the program correct?
 If yes, what is the output of the given program?
 If not, what are the errors?